Flow is transcribing in the wrong language

 Tap Settings in the Flow app.

-Swipe the language sheet down to close it, or tap outside it.
+Swipe the language sheet down to close it.

 Verify: Dictate a short phrase.
 The transcription should appear in your selected language.